 On modern vehicles, the mileage is tracked on two devices.
 The physical odometer number readings, and the control module.
 So even if the odometer has been tampered with, the control module should still have the correct mileage.
 Most dealerships have a tool that can check the control module.

 Criminal History of Odometer Rollbacks

 Multiple high-mileage vehicles had their mileage rolled back between 50 and 70 percent of their actual reading in 2015.
-The group committing fraud were charged for rolling back the odometers and reselling the vehicles for approximately double their value.
+The group committing fraud was charged for rolling back the odometers and reselling the vehicles for approximately double their value.
 An expert witness for odometer fraud, Dave Giles, of Nova Scotia, Canada was called to testify in 2016.
 It is much easier to hide digital odometer fraud.

 Red Flags to Look for When Buying a Used Vehicle

 If the vehicle is priced below its true value, this could be a red flag.
 The vehicle should be registered in the seller’s name; if not this is a red flag.
 If the seller refuses to present a car history report or objects to you taking the vehicle to a mechanic for inspection, these too are red flags.

 What is the Penalty for Odometer Rollback in Canada?